-On the recommendation of the program concerned, the Dean of Graduate Programs may accept courses taken at other institutions for credit toward a UNBC graduate program.
+On the recommendation of the program, the Vice Provost Student Recruitment or designate may accept courses taken at other institutions for credit toward a UNBC graduate program.

 Normally, the degree should be completed in two years.
 Part-time students may take longer to complete the degree depending on their personal circumstances, and the nature of their research involvement.